 - 2. An evaluation form is used for the evaluation of the project. - 3.
 The report of the bachelor assignment is public.
 By way of exception the report of the bachelor assignment can be declared confidential by the examiner.
 Reports that receive the label 'confidential' are not freely claimable externally.
 If the label 'confidential' is attached, an additional public version of the report must be drawn up that is freely accessible.
-Only in highly exceptional cases reports can be declared highly confidential. - c.
+Only in highly exceptional cases reports can be declared highly confidential, on the condition that the Examination Board has given it's approval. - c.
 For the evaluation of the Master's thesis or project for first degree programmes, a Master's committee of examiners will be composed.. - 1.
-The Master's committee will include at least: - the student's primary project supervisor (and examiner) - a second supervisor (and examiner) best able to cover an additional discipline (used in the project).
+The Master's committee will include at least: - the student's primary project supervisor (and examiner)

+- a second supervisor (and examiner) best able to cover an additional discipline (used in the project).